nodemcu/nodemcu-firmware/docs/en/modules/sjson.md

 - `string` the next piece of JSON encoded data

 ####Returns
-The constructed lua object or `nil` if the decode is not yet complete.
+The constructed Lua object or `nil` if the decode is not yet complete.

 ####Errors
 If a parse error occurrs during this decode, then an error is thrown and the parse is aborted.
 The object cannot be used again.